shrinerb/shrine/doc/refile.md

 ### `accepts_attachments_for`

-No equivalent in Shrine, but take a look at the "[Multiple Files]" guide.
+No equivalent in Shrine, but take a look at the [Multiple Files] guide.

 ### Form helpers